Carefree Snorkeling Tour on Culebra

 The Details

 Check their website for the current rates.
-This includes the round-trip ferry and transfers to the launch site at Tamarindo Beach.
-They will take you to Flamenco beach where you can buy your own lunch after they pick you up from the ferry.
-There is a reduced rate for people already in Culebra.
-This does not include any transportation.
-All trips include snacks and water.
+This includes the round-trip ferry and transfers to Tamarindo and Flamenco Beaches.
+All trips include snacks and water and use of snorkel equipment.
+(Lunch is not included).
 If you really don’t want to take the ferry, contact them, they can arrange a flight for the tour instead (for additional fee).
-Add IVU (sales tax) to all prices.
 Book Now

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

-If you’re staying on Puerto Rico, allow a full day (8:30am until after 6:00pm).
-The actual kayak/snorkel part is about 3 hours.
+If you’re staying on Puerto Rico mainland, allow a full day (8:30am until after 6:00pm) for the whole trip.

 You can visit their web site for more information.